-Why You Should Sleep Train Your Baby and How to Do It
+Why you should Sleep Train your Baby & How to do it

 Then came baby no 2.
 He was so colicky that he spent a lot of time at night sleeping on my chest those first couple of months.
 (He seemed to do fine during the day).
 But as he outgrew the colic I began putting him down to sleep while he was still awake.

 Baby no 3 was fussy but I made sure I didn’t make the mistake of rocking him to sleep either.
 As the kids grew older I never had to lie with them to get them to sleep.
-I put them to bed and they stayed there.
+I had a fixed bedtime routine that we did every night and once they were in bed, they stayed there.

 • It gives you time for yourself.
-As more children come along time is going to be a precious commodity.
+As more children come along time becomes a precious commodity.
 You want to be able to put your kids to bed and know they will stay there.

 • It gives you time as a couple.
 Kids place a fair amount of strain on a marriage and having time as a couple is vital.
 Take care of this relationship, it is the primary one in a family.